KarniOG/MO2-Radar/README.md

 ```
 sh setup.sh
 ```
-to create automatically create a virtual environment for the cheat.
+to automatically create a virtual environment for the cheat.
 On Debian based distributions, you may need to install the `python3-venv` package first
 with:
 ```